Pablo Guerrero: A Tapar La Calle album

 In December 1977, Guerrero recorded the studio album A Tapar La Calle for Movieplay, produced by Gonzalo García Pelayo, and released in 1978.
-The song, A Tapar La Calle, which gave the album its name, was originally a popular song from Extremadura.
+The song A Tapar La Calle, which gave the album its name, was originally a popular song from Extremadura.
 Guerrero transformed into a song about freedom to commemorate the tenth anniversary of the May 1968 protests in France.

 A Tapar La Calle is an approach towards flamenco from the popular roots of Extremadura.
 The guitar arpeggios derive from flamenco, but the harmonies, on the other hand, are of Extremaduran roots.
 In this totally acoustic album, the flamenco guitarist Miguel de Córdoba exerts a certain influence.
-The musicians included Nacho Sáenz de Tejada: flamenco guitar y mandolin; Juan Alberto Arteche: buzuki y mandolin; Miguel Ángel Chastang: contrabass; and Javier Estrella: percussion.
+The musicians included Nacho Sáenz de Tejada: flamenco guitar y mandolin; Juan Alberto Arteche: bouzouki and mandolin; Miguel Ángel Chastang: contrabass; and Javier Estrella: percussion.

 Protest songs on the album include: Paraiso Ahora, A Tapar La Calle and Predicción De La Fiesta.
 Renewed love is found in Enredado Entre Tu Pelo, Ronda Del Anillo Dentro Del Agua, Una Tarde (lyrics by José Domínguez) and Si Volvieras Otra Vez, and Canción Ritual Que Habla de España, among others.